 - 2 tbsps ghee or sesame oil

 How to make the recipe

 If you are new to making idli, then you can follow this Soft idli recipe.

 - While the idlis steam, dry roast peanuts along with red chilies until half done.

-- Add urad dal and chana dal and roast on a medium flame until they turn golden.
+Add urad dal and chana dal.
+Roast on a medium flame until they turn golden.
 Make sure peanuts, urad dal and chana dal all are roasted well to deep golden.